zhgzhg/TinyDI/README.md

   @Recorded
   String appVersion() { return "1.0.0"; }

-  /** A prototype component called 'currentTime' which is an instance of java.util.Date */
+  /** A prototype component called 'currentTime' */
   @Recorded(value = "currentTime", scope = ScopeDI.PROTOTYPE)
-  Date currTime() { return new Date(); }
+  Date currDate() { return new Date(); }
 }

 /** Interface contract for printing an app's version and current date */ interface Informer {
   void printInfo();
 }

-/**
- * A component which will be injected with some 'recorded' component instances from above.
+/** A component which will be injected with the 'Recorded' component instances or possibly other 'Supervised' ones. */
- * It can be also injected into other supervised components */
 @Supervised
 class AppInfo implements Informer {
   private String version;
   private Date currDt;

   /**
    * Constructor which will be called automatically by TinyDI.
-Its parameters are what's being injected.
+If several eligible for injection
-   * In case several parameters of the same data type exist the @KnownAs annotation can be used to specify a concrete one.
+   * parameters of the same data type exist the @KnownAs annotation can be used to specify a concrete one.
    * @param appVersion Will be injected, taken from the Config class.
    * @param ct Will be injected, taken from the Config class.
-The KnownAs annotation is not mandatory in this example, but it's there for demonstration purposes.
+The KnownAs annotation is not mandatory in
+   *           this example, but it's there for demonstration purposes.
    */
   public AppInfo(String appVersion, @KnownAs("currentTime") Date ct) {
     this.version = appVersion;